The China-Europe Corridor: International Trade Strategies for Resilience and Just Transitions

 Vortrag auf der Konferenz „Postfossile Zukünfte"

-The analysis examines how factors such as industry organization, infrastructure development, institutional quality, and value chain integration influence outcomes in this critical trans-regional space.
-The fundamental inquiries posed in this study center on the manner in which developmental processes can catalyze convergence and equity, thereby ensuring political stability and resilience.
-The application of politico-economic perspectives, encompassing theories of development poles, gravity models, and cluster analysis, is intended to facilitate the formulation of strategies that promote sustainable, stable, and equitable transitions.
-This approach is designed to mitigate potential risks and ensure that the benefits of connectivity are distributed equitably.
+The project examines the influence of factors such as industrial organization, infrastructure development, institutional quality, and value chain integration on outcomes in this critical transregional space.
+Central questions of the study are how development processes can promote convergence and equity to ensure political stability and resilience.
+Using political and economic perspectives—including theories of development poles, gravity models, and cluster analyses—the project aims to formulate strategies that promote sustainable, stable, and equitable transition.
+This approach aims to mitigate potential risks and ensure that the benefits of connectivity are distributed fairly.

 Publikationen